The Trade plus Aid® charitable trust donates funds to projects

 designed to alleviate poverty in some of the world's poorest communities.

-Trade plus Aid® also owns 21st Century Leaders which was launched in December 2002.
-For more information please see www.21stcenturyleadersfoundation.org.
+Trade plus Aid also has a wholly owned trading subsidiary, 21st Century Leaders Ltd, which runs the celebrity merchandise campaign, Whatever It Takes, which was launched in June 2005, for more information please see www.whateverittakes.org

 In addition, Trade plus Aid® owns the brand name Whatever It Takes.
 The Whatever It Takes celebrity merchandise campaign was launched in June 2005, for more information please see www.whateverittakes.org.